 Option 2: because he felt confident in our capabilities – we also had the option to be lowered into a moulin instead.
-A moulin is essentially a spot on the glacier where water has run down enough to create a hole that leads down into a cave and out at another spot.
+A moulin is a spot on the glacier where water has run down enough to create a hole that leads down into a cave and out at another section of the glacier.
 We were early in the season so he didn’t feel safe bringing us all down through the cave, but we figured climbing out with the water flowing behind us would be exciting!

 Luckily, everyone was in agreement and off we went to the moulin.

 I’m guessing I went about 15 feet deep or so, which was far enough, and then started my climb up.
 As noted, the ice was pretty much untouched and it took a lot of strength to break through.
-I definitely didn’t worry nearly as much about my form here – I just wanted to make it out and did whatever it took to do so.
+I definitely didn’t worry nearly as much about my ice climbing form here – I just wanted to make it out and did whatever it took to do so.
 You can hear me in the video below with my “I will not be rescued!!!” determination – and I made it!
-What a super cool experience.
+Iceland ice climbing is such a super cool experience.

 If you have the chance to go, I highly recommend Glacier Guides and if Pete is there, he’s amazing!

 At this point, it was starting to get dark but we had a decision to make.
-The Jökulsárlón glacier lagoon on South Iceland was about 45 minutes further east which meant that we would likely get there just before dark, and then we would have a 3 hour drive home instead of only 2.
+The Jökulsárlón glacier lagoon in South Iceland is about 45 minutes further east which meant that we would likely get there just before dark, and then we would have a 3-hour drive home instead of only 2.
 But, we’d only be in Iceland once, so off we went!

-By the time we got down to the Jökulsárlón glacier lagoon in South Iceland, weather had moved in and it was incredibly foggy and starting to drizzle (whereas the weather had been magnificent for our entire ice climbing adventure!).
-Sadly, this meant that we didn’t get the beautiful views that you see in all the pictures.
-Considering we had just spent the day on a glacier with incredible views, we weren’t really disappointed.
+By the time we got down to the Jökulsárlón glacier lagoon in South Iceland, weather had moved in and it was incredibly foggy and starting to drizzle.
+We had had such a lucky day of magnificent weather for our entire ice climbing adventure that we didn’t care much.
+But, sadly, this meant that we didn’t get the beautiful views that you see in all the pictures.

-This is a great spot for people who don’t necessarily want to hike out onto the glacier, but otherwise it’s not incredibly exciting.
+This is a great spot for people who don’t necessarily want to see an Iceland glacier, but otherwise, it’s not incredibly exciting.
 It was fun to walk onto the black sand beach and take some pics with the pieces of glacier sitting around – it’s not every day that you get to walk on the beach next to glacier chunks.